sparkfun/SparkFun_SCD30_Arduino_Library/README.md

 --------------

 * **[Installing an Arduino Library Guide](https://learn.sparkfun.com/tutorials/installing-an-arduino-library)** - Basic information on how to install an Arduino library.
-* **[Product Repository](https://github.com/sparkfunX/Qwiic_IMU_BNO080)** - Main repository (including hardware files)

 License Information
 -------------------

 This product is _**open source**_!

 Various bits of the code have different licenses applied.
 Anything SparkFun wrote is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!
-Anything Maxim wrote has its own license.
-Anything that was co-writing with Peter Jansen is BSD.

 Please use, reuse, and modify these files as you see fit.
 Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.